DataLab: A Unified Platform for LLM-Powered Business Intelligence: Introduction

 \textbf{C3: Demand for adaptive LLM context management.} LLM-based agents depend on their \emph{context windows} (\ie limited input tokens for NL understanding, reasoning, and generation) to complete tasks.
 Necessary contexts must be provided to ensure a successful and seamless workflow.
 Meanwhile, in a unified BI platform, vast amounts of multi-modal contexts (\eg code snippets and their execution results, charts and their specifications) are intertwined and often relate to diverse data tables.
 Obviously, only relevant portions of these contexts are pertinent to specific tasks and should be selectively provided to the agents~\cite{DBLP:conf/icml/ShiCMSDCSZ23}.

-Therefore, adaptive context management tailored to prior states and current user needs is crucial for maintaining system efficiency and cost-effectiveness.
+In contrast, existing works either focus on single-modal contexts tied to specific tasks~\cite{DBLP:conf/icde/RenFHHDHJZYW24} or indiscriminately provide all contexts~\cite{DBLP:journals/corr/abs-2308-08155}, neither of which meets the demands of a unified BI platform.
+Thus, adaptive context management tailored for BI scenarios that considers prior states and current user needs is crucial for maintaining system efficiency and cost-effectiveness.

 In this paper, we introduce \name, a \emph{unified} environment that supports various data tasks throughout the BI workflow, thereby serving different data roles whether they use Markdown, SQL, Python, or no-code, all within a \emph{single} computational notebook.
 We use notebooks as the foundational system due to their popularity in data science~\cite{10035715} and their iterative nature for the BI workflow~\cite{10.14778/3415478.3415557}. \name \space adopts an LLM-based agent framework to integrate LLM assistance seamlessly, and a notebook interface to enable user customization flexibly.